 The onsite Farmhouse Restaurant adjoins the homestead on the grassy hilltop and is open for lunch every day, breakfast on Saturday and Sunday, and dinner on Friday and Saturday nights.

 Extending on the farm experience, Paradise Country farmstay enables visitors to stay on the grounds at their camp and van sites, or in one of their eco tents, while helping with farm activities from collecting the eggs, feeding the animals, and cow milking.

 HIGHLIGHT FOR THE KIDS – Farmyard Nursery | Visit the goats, lambs, guinea pigs, and chickens at the farmyard nursery where you can watch the daily feedings.

 Have any questions about the farms?
 Ask me in the comments below.

 Did you find this post helpful?
-Why not share it on Facebook with your friends.
+Why not share it on Facebook or Pin the below image for later.

 Disclosure: This post contains affiliate links.
 If you follow an affiliate link and go on to purchase that product or service, we may earn a small commission (which I am very grateful for!) at no extra cost to you.
 Thank you for supporting Inspire Family Travel as this allows us to continue sharing more helpful content with you